-Renters insurance is the equivalent to homeowners insurance, but for tenants.
-It covers a tenants belongings and offers liability coverage if issues arise.
+Renters insurance is equivalent to homeowners’ insurance, but for tenants.
+It covers a tenant’s belongings and offers liability coverage if issues arise.

-One of the main things that stops tenants from buying renters insurance is the misplaced belief that a landlords insurance covers their belongings.
-A Landlords insurance protects only the physical structure and any of the possessions in the rental that belongs to the landlord – commonly things like white appliances.
+One of the main things that stop tenants from buying renters insurance is the misplaced belief that landlords insurance covers their belongings.
+Landlord insurance protects only the physical structure and any of the possessions in the rental that belongs to the landlord – commonly things like white appliances.

 If the tenant doesn’t have their own insurance policy they won’t have liability coverage nor will their possessions be covered in the case of a fire or burglary.

 Most renters insurance policies are in the range of $100 to $200 a year.
-However, Lemonade have renters insurance that starts from as little as $5 a month!
+However, Lemonade has renters insurance that starts from as little as $5 a month!

 The amount of liability protection will obviously depend on the policy that the tenant takes out.

 Depending on the policy renters insurance can protect a tenant’s belongings against fire or wind damage, for example, if a tree were to fall on the property or they lose everything in a house fire.

 As we mentioned before, renters insurance is pretty affordable.
 There were 1,319,500 house fires in the US in 2017.
 It is a small price to pay for peace of mind.